Geoffrey Owens Takes Role On ‘NCIS: New Orleans’ As Career Comeback Continues

 Geoffrey Owens has definitely shown compassion and heart, as seen in the GMA interview.
 He seems to actually like his job at Trader Joe’s despite the humiliation he said that he felt when the photos of him working there were released.
 He laid it all out on the table as to how he feels about having a job, whatever job it may be.
 His words seemed to have quite an impact on everyone as he said, “There is no job that’s better than another job.
 It might pay better, it might have better benefits, it might look better on a resume and on paper.
 But actually, it’s not better.
 Every job is worthwhile and valuable.”

 He then went on to say that he didn’t want anyone to feel sorry for him.
-He toted that he has had a great acting career so far and that he is doing just fine.
+He noted that he has had a great acting career so far and that he is doing just fine.
 It now looks like he will be doing even better now that his career has just got a big boost out of all the nonsense that went on.

 You can see Geoffrey Owens as Commander Adams on NCIS: New Orleans sometime in late October.